AIKozyreva/masters-course-2024-genome-bioinformatics/hw2/README.md

 Provides information on the pattern and organization of tandem repeats.
 Cons:
 Focuses solely on tandem repeats and may not capture interspersed repeats or complex repetitive structures.
 Sensitivity can be affected by parameter settings.
+HARDMASKING - replacing repat sequences by NNNN make the process of detecting gaps in assembly more harder.
+Also hardmasking leads to the information losing.

 - **RepeatModeler**
 Pros: